AshwinRachha/pixyll/_posts/2022-04-26-creating-a-model-from-your-own-data.md

 1. Use DuckDuckGo to search for images of 'batman'
 2. Use DuckDuckGo to search for images of 'superman'
 3. Fine-tune a pretrained neural network to recognize these two groups.
-4. Try running this model on a picture of a bird and see if it works.
+4. Try running this model on a picture of a the dark knight and see if it works.

 ```python